COVID-19 Biosafety Precautions for Students

 - We will develop safety guidelines for each class in accordance with local guidelines as much as possible, given the practical and hands-on nature of the training.

-- Once registered, the course Instructor will communicate these safety guidelines any additional safety protocols to all students.
+- Once registered, the course Instructor will communicate these safety guidelines and any additional safety protocols to all students.
 Feel free to reach out to your Instructor if you have questions.

 WHAT YOU SHOULD BRING, IF POSSIBLE